Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 7. Roughly point your antenna at the satellite

-Remember that you are using a small dish to get signal from a satellite 23,000 miles away!
+Remember that you are using a small dish to get a signal from a satellite 23,000 miles away!
 Make sure your mount is STABLE, whether a tripod or verticle permanent mount keep it stable and level.
-I used a heavy base and a 2 inch piece of conduit for the pole.
+I used a heavy base and a 2-inch piece of conduit for the pole.
 Did I say keep it stable?
 Here is a lesson learned, I had mine set up on my back deck. got it all adjusted, and working in the cold weather, two days later my vits went way up!
 How?
 The temps increased enough that the little bit of snow/ice under my base melted, and changed the levelness of my setup!

 When searching for the signal I was reminded of the quote by Simon Pegg as Scotty from Star Trek